Skip to Main Content

 About Reading List

-Reading List is a reading/resource management system, which allows you to create, manage and evaluate unit readings by:
+Reading List is a reading/resource management system, which allows you to create, manage and evaluate unit readings:

-Organising readings in sections (for example weekly or by topic)
+Organise readings in sections, as per your unit content (for example weekly or by topic)

-Allowing you to re-use an existing reading list and easily edit it for the next semester or another unit with similar readings
+Re-use an existing Reading List and edit it for the next semester or another unit with similar readings

-Allowing you to create your Reading List in your Black Board unit
+Create your Reading List from your Learnline unit

-Each Black Board unit has a link to Reading List in the unit tools (BB Ultra) or the main menu (BB Original).
+Each Learnline unit has a link to Reading List in the unit tools (BB Ultra) or the main menu (BB Original).

 This video clip provides a brief overview of Reading List (a more detailed video clip is provided at the bottom of this page):